-Member of the Board of Directors Türkiye Halk Bankası A.Ş.
-Executive Vice President, Credit Risk Monitoring and Legal Follow Up
+Member of the Board of Directors Türkiye Halk Bankası A.S.

-Born in Konya in 1970, Celal Candan worked as a freelance attorney after graduating from Istanbul University Faculty of Law.
-He served as VakıfBank Anatolian Side Legal Affairs Director, Halk Leasing Board Member, Halk Emeklilik Board Member, and President of Halkbank Credit Risk Liquidation Department, respectively.
-As of September 22, 2020, he has been serving as the Deputy General Manager of Credit Risk Monitoring and Legal Follow-Up by proxy at Türkiye Halk Bankası A.Ş.
+Executive Vice President, Credit Risk Monitorina and Legal Follow Up ney after graduating from Istanbul University Faculty of Law.
+He served Affairs Director, Halk Leasing Board Member, Halk Emeklilik Board Member, and President of Halkbank Credit Risk Liquidation Department, respectively.
+As of Septemas the Deputy General Manager of Credit Risk Monitoring and Legal Follow-Up by proxy at Türkiye Halk Bankası A.Ş.
 He is married and has three children.

-Şahismail Şimşek Member of the Board of Directors T. İş Bankası A.Ş.
+Sahismail Simsek Member of the Board of Directors T. İş Bankası A.Ş.